 There’s no steadier hand in the 15-inch laptop market than Dell, and its XPS 15 exemplifies the reputation 15-inch laptops have rightly earned: They’re dependable, powerful, and robust.
-The latest XPS 15 features an Intel Core i7 processor, and an optional Nvidia GeForce GTX 1050 graphics card.
+The latest XPS 15 features up to a 9th-gen Intel Core i9 processor and an optional Nvidia GeForce GTX 1650 graphics card.
 The XPS 15 is also one of the smallest 15-inch laptops available, weighing in at just 4 pounds and measuring a svelte 17 millimeters at its thickest point.
-Remarkably, the XPS 15 is nearly as thin and light as its 13-inch cousin, the XPS 13.

 Read our full Dell XPS 15 review

 Finding a 15-inch gaming laptop is pretty easy — it’s where you’ll find most of them, to be honest.
 Some hit 14 inches, like the 2017 Razer Blade 14, while others venture into 17-inch territory and beyond, like the Razer Blade Pro.
 For the most part, though, the best balance between performance and form factor can be found in the 15-inch range.
-Unsurprisingly, that’s precisely where Razer placed its latest Blade machine, the Razer Blade 15 that’s brand-new for 2018.
+Unsurprisingly, that’s precisely where Razer placed its latest Blade machine, the Razer Blade 15 that’s been significantly enhanced for its 2020 version.
 It’s relatively thin, looks awesome, and sports a great build.